molgenis/molgenis-service-armadillo/docs/pages/dev_guides.md

     .exec()
     ```
     Simply add `.withExtraHosts("host.docker.internal:host-gateway"))` before the `.exec()`.
 To ensure the code is
     properly updated, we suggest rebuilding the code before restarting Armadillo.
-If you already had the profile
+If you already had the container
     running, you will need to restart that as well.
 === ":material-vuejs: JavaScript/VueJS"